Procedural Fairness in Machine Learning: New Definition and Measurement of Procedural Fairness

 \subsubsection{Evaluation on Procedural-Fair and Procedural-Unfair Models}

-In this part, we evaluate the proposed metric \textit{GPF\textsubscript{FAE}} by constructing a procedural-fair model and a procedural-unfair model on each dataset respectively, so that we can examine whether the proposed metric \textit{GPF\textsubscript{FAE}} accurately identifies whether an ML model is procedural-fair or procedural-unfair.
+In this part, we evaluate the proposed metric \textit{GPF\textsubscript{FAE}} by constructing a procedural-fair model and a procedural-unfair model on each dataset, respectively, so that we can examine whether the proposed metric \textit{GPF\textsubscript{FAE}} accurately identifies whether an ML model is procedural-fair or procedural-unfair.

 We first specify how to construct procedural-fair and -unfair models, respectively.
-To obtain the procedural-fair model, we only used “fair features" to train the model.
-The underlying assumption is consistent with Grgi{\'c}-Hla{\v{c}}a \textit{et al.}~\cite{grgic2018beyond} that the models trained with fair features are procedural-fair.
+To obtain the procedural-fair model, we only used “fair features'' to train the model.
+The underlying assumption is consistent with Grgi{\'c}-Hla{\v{c}}a \textit{et al.}~\citeyear{grgic2018beyond} that the models trained with fair features are procedural-fair.
 On the synthetic dataset, we used two features $x_1$ and $x_2$ that are unrelated to the sensitive attribute.
-On each real-world dataset, since there is no “ground truth" or definitive criteria to guide the selection of “fair features", we calculated the correlation of each feature with the considered sensitive attribute using Pearson's correlation coefficient.
-We considered the features with a correlation coefficient below 0.10 as “fair features" for training the model (except on the \textit{COMPAS} and \textit{LSAT} datasets where we used 0.20 as the threshold due to the high correlation coefficient of each feature with the sensitive attribute).
+On each real-world dataset, since there is no “ground truth'' or definitive criteria to guide the selection of “fair features'', we calculated the correlation of each feature with the considered sensitive attribute using the Pearson correlation coefficient.
+We considered the features with a correlation coefficient below 0.10 as “fair features'' for training the model (except on the \textit{COMPAS} and \textit{LSAT} datasets, where we used 0.20 as the threshold due to the high correlation coefficient of each feature with the sensitive attribute).

 We ensured that the model is significantly procedural-unfair by examining the explanation results obtained by the FAE method on the sensitive attribute.
 Specifically, we ensured that the model is a procedural-unfair model when different values of the sensitive attribute, such as male and female, have opposite impacts on the model's decisions.
-Taking the \textit{Adult} dataset as an example, as shown in Fig. \ref{fig:Adult_sex}, each red and blue point represents a male and female data point, respectively.
-From Fig. \ref{fig:Adult_sex}, it can be seen that males and females have positive and negative impacts on the final decision, respectively, indicating that the model is a procedural-unfair model in favor of the male group.
+Taking the \textit{Adult} dataset as an example, as shown in Fig. \ref{fig:Adult_sex}, the male (red points) and female (blue points) groups have positive and negative impacts on the final decision, respectively, indicating that the model is procedural-unfair in favor of the male group.
 However, it is important to note that this condition is sufficient but not necessary, as there may be proxy attributes at play that do not guarantee procedural fairness, even when different values of the sensitive attribute have the same impact on the decision.